We Are Abolitionists

 Abolitionists believe that we will never abolish abortion by calling for compromise; that we will never end abortion by allowing it all along the way to its “incremental abolition.”
 The abolitionist does not think that you can write laws to “protect babies because they feel pain,” then write laws to “protect babies because they have beating hearts,” then write laws to “protect babies because they are human.”
 By writing such laws, pro-life legislators train the culture to believe that abortion is permissible up to the point of pain or the possession of a beating heart instead of instructing the culture to abolish abortion because it is the murder of a human being created in the image of God.
 Two examples of this dynamic:

-2. Free the States' Russell Hunter was ministering outside an abortion facility in Norman, OK in 2016.
-A young mother who Russell was pleading with not to have the abortion told him, "It's okay.
-My baby won't even feel any pain."
-Where did she learn that it's acceptable to murder your baby as long as he or she doesn't feel pain?
-From the pro-life movement and the Pain-Capable Unborn Child Protection Act which highlights pain as the reason abortion should be illegal.
+- Abolitionists Rising’s T. Russell Hunter was ministering outside an abortion facility in Norman, OK in 2016.
+A young mother who Russell was pleading with not to have the abortion told him, “It’s okay.
+My baby won’t even feel any pain.”
+Where did she learn that it’s acceptable to murder your baby as long as he or she doesn’t feel pain?
+From the Pro-Life Movement and the Pain-Capable Unborn Child Protection Act which highlights pain as the reason abortion should be illegal.

 Abolitionists are not trying to make abortion safer for women, more rare, or a little less legal.
 Abolitionists are seeking to criminalize abortion because it is murder and the laws against murder should be applied equally to all people.
 At the same time we preach the Gospel of Jesus Christ declaring that there is forgiveness for the sin of abortion, and all repentant post-abortive mothers and fathers can be redeemed and restored in knowing Jesus Christ as Lord.
 This truth does not mean that there should be no punishment for choosing to murder your child, however.
 There is no conflict between preaching the Gospel and establishing justice in the courts (Isaiah 1:16-17; Amos 5:15; Luke 11:42).